uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 Plot Seasonal Dynamic
 ******************************

-Plot the seasonal dynamic of GPP for the same three decades: [1990-2010], [2040-2050], [2090-2100].
+Plot the seasonal dynamic of GPP for the same three time ranges: [1990-2010], [2040-2050], [2090-2100].
 The plot should show the mean monthly GPP computed across each decade as lines, and the standard deviation across the mean as envelopes.